maximilianmbeck/vlstm_cuda/README.md

 5. **Implement vLSTM backward pass without tensor cores**:

 - vlstm_fwbw_v0: Build on vlstm_fw_v1, implement the backward pass using the same tiling strategy as FlashAttention2.
-  - adapt forward to stor the max state and the n state in HBM for reuse in backward.
+  - adapt forward to store the max state and the n state in HBM for reuse in backward.
+  - **TODO** Solve above todo: make forward more efficient during gate matrix computation (reuse previous computations/sums of forgetgates)

 ## CUDA Resources